ORS 746.287 Insurer requirement of installation of aftermarket crash part in vehicle.

 (2) For purposes of this section, an aftermarket crash part is at least equivalent to the part being replaced if the aftermarket crash part is the same kind of part and is at least the same quality with respect to fit, finish, function and corrosion resistance.

 Use of non-certified aftermarket and LKQ (Like Kind Quality) parts is a very common practice among Oregon auto body shops.
-If they use a part that has not been certified by a third part as being at least equivalent to the replaced part, this would fall under Repair Related Diminished Value.
+If they use a part that has not been certified by a third part as being at least equivalent to the replaced part, this would fall under Repair Related Diminished Value, but for legal purposes if you get into a car accident is better to get car accident lawyers to review the whole situation and find the best solution.

 This information is not intended to be legal advice.
 This is the opinion of Ken Nix only.

-- You should consult an attorney if you feel you need legal advice for your particular situation.
+You should consult an attorney like the lawyers for car accident injuries in San Antonio if you feel you need legal advice for your particular situation.
 Please be aware that laws may change at any time and may not be updated on this website.
 We try to keep information updated, please be aware that this may not be the most current information related to this law.